-You’re not taking your child to a synagogue or church, but you want your child to have a sense of community and spiritual connection.
+You’re not taking your family to synagogue or church, but you want your child to have a sense of community and spiritual connection.
 When the kids are young, it’s easy to get wrapped up in everyday survival mode and not think about these things much.
 But now your child is turning into a teenager, and the change leaves you questioning what you really want to pass on.
 You sense that your child needs guidance, and the time is ripe, but you’re not sure exactly what to do.

-My approach works well for parents who:
+My approach works well if you:

-I offer an initial free phone consultation to interested families, where we determine your needs and develop a plan for creating a ceremony that feels meaningful, comfortable, and completely your own.
+I offer an initial phone consultation to interested families, where we determine your needs and develop a plan for creating a ceremony that feels comfortable, meaningful, and completely your own.
 Please contact me for more information.
 Fees vary depending on the scale of the event and the level of support you are looking for.

 “All of the feedback from everyone was so positive.
 Her grandfather said it was the best bat mitzvah he’s ever been to which made me very happy.
 Everyone just talked about how much like my daughter the whole thing felt.
 You were really able to help her put together a learning process and a ceremony that honored who she is as an individual.” — parent of a bat mitzvah

 “I have so many feelings on the completion of this deep and amazing experience.
 It was such a wonderful experience and a magical culmination of all of my son’s learnings.” — parent of a bar mitzvah

 “Thank you so much for this whole experience.
 It really was a dream to see such a great ending to all our work together.
 I couldn’t have done this without you and you were the best person for it.
 I hope more and more people go to you to help out with their bar mitzvahs because everyone loved how mine turned out.” — bar mitzvah young man